10 Easy Tips to Buying The Right Disability Insurance Policy

 3. Look For Discounts Everywhere

 4. Always….
-I Repeat “ALWAYS” Buy Residual Disability Benefit Rider
+I Repeat “ALWAYS” Buy The Enhanced Partial Disability Benefit Rider

 5. Expect To Spend Between 1-3% Of Your Annual Income